 Customers today are increasingly demanding that their commercial needs be met online as they look for faster and easier ways to shop for products and services.
 Global retail ecommerce grew at an astonishing rate of 24.6% in 2021 and took up 11.7% of the total retail market[i].
 Every day we find more examples of companies such as Amazon and EBay displacing traditional or brick-and-mortar counterparts as these counterparts are forced to retrench or restructure.

-Similarly, customers are demanding online engagement from high-touch service industries, and these industries are responding with omnichannel solutions such as integrated virtual assistants, apps, chat, and self-guided support.
+Similarly, customers are demanding online engagement with conversational marketing from high-touch service industries, and these industries are responding with omnichannel solutions such as integrated virtual assistants, apps, live chat software, digital marketing tools and self-guided support.
 However, regardless of these advancements, these industries continue to rely on in-person visits and call centers to close deals and provide support.

 INCREASING DEMAND FROM BUSINESSES FOR ONLINE ENGAGEMENT